Aanchal123/Aanchal123.github.io/hw5/index.md

 <iframe src="bar_chart.html" width="700" height="500"></iframe>

 This bar chart visualizes the total number of licenses issued by license type in the Illinois dataset.
-The x-axis shows the different license types, and the y-axis shows the number of licenses.
-I used a vertical bar chart so that comparisons between license types would be clear and intuitive.
-No color was applied, as the chart focuses on raw counts rather than categorical dimensions.
-The data was transformed using Pandas’ `value_counts()` method on the "License Type" column to aggregate the number of entries for each type.
+I used a vertical bar chart to support easy comparison between categories.
+I encoded the "License Type" column on the x-axis as a nominal (categorical) variable, and the aggregated count on the y-axis as a quantitative value.
+I did not use color encoding, as the goal was to focus solely on quantity rather than additional dimensions.
+The data was transformed using Pandas’ value_counts() method on the "License Type" column to calculate totals.
 ---

 ## Line Chart: Licenses Over Time (Filtered by License Type)

 <iframe src="line_chart.html" width="700" height="500"></iframe>

 This interactive line chart visualizes the number of licenses issued per year, filtered by license type.
-A dropdown allows the user to select a license type, and the chart updates accordingly.
-The x-axis represents the year (derived from the “Original Issue Date”), and the y-axis shows the count of licenses issued.
-I used Altair’s `selection_point()` and `binding_select()` to implement the dropdown filter.
-The interactivity improves the clarity by allowing users to isolate trends for one license type at a time.
-The data was grouped using Pandas `groupby()` on both year and license type.
+I used a line chart to show trends over time.
+The "Year" was encoded on the x-axis as an ordinal value, and the count of licenses was encoded on the y-axis as a quantitative variable.
+I also applied color encoding to the "License Type" to distinguish values, but since the dropdown filter limits it to one type at a time, only one line appears based on selection.
+To prepare the data, I first converted the "Original Issue Date" column to datetime format, extracted the year, and then used Pandas groupby() to aggregate counts by year and license type.

 ### Interactivity

-The dropdown interactivity enables viewers to focus on one license type at a time, which helps reduce clutter and reveal year-by-year trends more clearly.
-This makes the visualization more informative and user-friendly.
+For interactivity, I used Altair’s selection_point() along with a binding_select() dropdown.
+This allows the viewer to choose a license type from the dropdown menu, dynamically filtering the chart.
+This interaction simplifies the visualization and makes it easier to analyze trends for individual license types without the clutter of overlapping lines.

+###Overlap

+The dataset used for this homework is new to me and not been used by me in any previous homeworks or labworks.
 ---

 <p><a href="https://raw.githubusercontent.com/UIUC-iSchool-DataViz/is445_data/main/licenses_fall2022.csv">The Data</a></p>